mindpixel-labs/vsc-expressionengine/README.md

 Enjoy!

 ## Disclaimer
-This is an unofficial Visual Studio Code Extension and is in no way affiliated, sponsored by or approved by Ellislab Corp, the makers of ExpressionEngine CMS.
+This is an unofficial Visual Studio Code Extension and is in no way affiliated, sponsored by or approved by EllisLab Corp, the makers of ExpressionEngine CMS.